- Ultralight material

 - Energy Sector – Lightweight and flexible solar cells that can print on even clothing fabric and charge smartphones and devices.
 Apart from this it is also being increasingly adopted for fuel cells and can replace the conventional Lithium-Ion batteries in use, soon.

-- Communications Sector – Graphene is increasingly being tested for use in providing higher internet speed without the risk of overheating communication network equipment.
+- Communications Sector – It is increasingly being tested for use in providing higher internet speed without the risk of overheating communication network equipment.

-As increasing numbers of consumers and producers realize the excellent properties and benefits of graphene, the material is set to witness a boost in demand and widespread industrial application.
+As increasing numbers of consumers and producers realize the excellent properties and benefits, the material is set to witness a boost in demand and widespread industrial application.

 We will soon be able to live in a silicon-free world, and shed Moore’s Law about the room temperature quantum phenomenon.
 There is intense research being done on improving it application in organ transplant techniques, diagnosis, and treatment of cancer and Alzheimer’s, amongst other such severe diseases.

 The investment in this wonder material has been increasing.
-There is also a Graphene flagship project to endorsed scientist and industrialist come together for future development.
-We also encourage many international investors to promote the devices made by Graphene.
+There is also a flagship project to endorsed scientist and industrialist come together for future development.
+We also encourage many international investors to promote the devices.

-Techinstro has been the prominent producers and suppliers of graphene for a long time now.
-We have a global client-base covering the US, UK, parts of Asia, Africa, South America and Australia too, and are recognized as being one of the leading graphene manufacturers and graphene suppliers in the world.
+Techinstro has been the prominent producers and suppliers for a long time now.
+We have a global client-base covering the US, UK, parts of Asia, Africa, South America and Australia too, and are recognized as being one of the leading graphene’s manufacturer and supplier in the world.